-Statistics on the international trade of other countries are also accessible at the reading room of the Statistics Service.
+Statistics on the international trade of other countries are also accessible at the Statistics Service.

 Further information on the foreign trade by the EU Member States is obtainable from the publications, web site, and Easy Comext database of Eurostat.
 The database can be consulted through Internet free of charge.